-- (a) Each dwelling or dwelling unit shall be provided with two exit egress doors, one of which shall have a minimum horizontal opening of not less than thirty-six inches 36" and a vertical opening of not less than six foot, eight inches 6'8", and accessible to the occupants of each housing unit.
-All exit egress doors shall be operable and lockable.
-In instances where only one exit egress door can be provided, then each sleeping room must have at least one openable window approved for emergency egress.
-The window must be operable from the inside without the use of a special key or tool.
-The bottom of the windowsill shall not exceed forty-four inches 44" above the finished floor.
-Such window shall provide a minimum clear opening width of twenty inches 20" and a minimum clear opening height of twenty-two inches 22".
+(a) Each dwelling unit must provide two remote exits, one of which is at least 36 inches wide and six feet, eight inches high, easily accessible to the occupants of each housing unit.
+All exit doors shall be easily operable and lockable.
+If only one exit can be provided, then each sleeping room must have at least one openable window approved for emergency egress.
+The window must be operable from the inside without use of key or tool.
+The window sill height shall not exceed 44 inches above the floor.
+Such window shall provide a minimum clear opening width of 20 inches and a minimum clear opening height of 22 inches.
 The total net clear opening shall not be less than four square feet.
-Bars, grills, or other obstructions placed over these windows must be releasable or removable from the inside without the use of a special key or tool. - (b) Platforms and/or steps shall be provided to serve exits and shall be maintained in a safe condition and in accordance with section 4-78(g) and (h) of this article. - (c) Safe, continuous and unobstructed exits shall be provided from the interior of the structure to the exterior at street or grade level.
+Bars, grills or other obstructions placed over these windows must be releasable or removable from the inside without the use of a key or tool.

+- (b) Platforms and/or steps shall be provided to serve exits and shall be maintained in a safe condition and in accordance with section 4-78(g) and (h) of this article. - (c) Safe, continuous and unobstructed exits shall be provided from the interior of the structure to the exterior at street or grade level.
+(Ord. of 6-15-98)